An Analysis of Collocation on GPUs for Deep Learning Training: Setup Methodology

+We select three model architectures representing a large range of image classification models in addition to a recommender model.
+In terms of the interaction with the hardware, deep learning applications that leverage GPUs are either compute- or memory-intensive on the GPU.
+This includes other models such as for speech recognition and object detection.
+The type of interaction with the hardware is the determining factor for the behavior of the collocated training runs.
+By including a variety of compute-intensive neural network architectures under image classification and the memory-intensive recommender model, this paper aims at covering a good representative set of training cases.

-All three workloads feature a ResNet convolutional network as their model \cite{resnet}.
-ResNets are a very popular choice of model for image classification and image segmentation \cite{resnetsurvey2,resnetsurvey1} and are easy to scale up and down in size.
-This aligns well with our use case where we want to test the performance of GPU MIG instances of different sizes.
-We train a ResNet26V2, ResNet50V2, and ResNet 152V2 models for the small, medium, and large workload cases, respectively.
-The larger ResNet models have more layers and parameters.
-The medium model has about twice the number of parameters as the small one, and the large model has about twice the number of the medium model.
+\textbf{ResNet} is a deep convolutional neural network that has been around since 2016 \cite{resnet, resnetv2}.
+In addition to being a popular choice for image classification and segmentation, ResNets \cite{resnetsurvey2, resnetsurvey1} can be scaled up and down in size, which makes them ideal for benchmarking over varying hardware resources.
+This helps with creating workloads of varying sizes for testing the different workload collocation options, especially the different MIG partitions.
+We train ResNet26, ResNet50, and ResNet152 models to create \textit{small}, \textit{medium}, and \textit{large} workloads, respectively.
+The medium model has significantly more parameters compared to the small one, and the large model has about twice the parameters of the medium model.
+We train these models on datasets corresponding to their size (see \Cref{sec:data} for details).

+\textbf{EfficientNetv2} is a recent convolutional neural network \cite{DBLP:journals/corr/abs-2104-00298} for image classification.
+EfficientNetv2's architecture is focused on delivering high performance while limiting the size of the model.
+In order to satisfy memory constraints on a single GPU, we exclusively train the small version of EfficientNetv2.
+We train the small version on all three image datasets creating \textit{small}, \textit{medium}, and \textit{large} workloads.

+\textbf{CaiT} is a visual transformer model.
+Unlike many other transformers for image classification, CaiT achieves high performance without the need of extra data \cite{DBLP:journals/corr/abs-2103-17239}.
+We use the smallest version of CaiT (\textit{xxs}) to satisfy memory constraints on the GPUs in our system (\Cref{sec:system}).
+Since most transformer model architectures for image classification start at a relatively large size compared to their convolutional counterparts, we only create a \textit{large} workload with CaiT, training it on the largest image dataset.

+\textbf{DLRM} is a recommendation model.
+Unlike the previous vision models, this model is used to provide personalizations and recommendations based on past user behavior \cite{DLRM19}.
+The model is significantly less GPU compute-heavy than vision models but requires large amounts of CPU and GPU memory.
+We use the MLPerf configuration of the model as provided by the authors.
+We train DLRM on the Criteo Terabyte dataset \cite{criteo}.
+Training DLRM for an epoch on this dataset takes significantly longer than training any of the vision models for an epoch.
+We therefore look at the rate at which DLRM goes through the data instead of the time that a full epoch takes ($\sim$ 4.3 days).